 The Urban Oyster

-In March, Chef Jasmine Norton will open The Urban Oyster’s first bricks-and-mortar location at McHenry Row in Locust Point—the first black-owned and female-owned oyster bar in Maryland.
+In April, Chef Jasmine Norton will open The Urban Oyster’s first brick-and-mortar location at McHenry Row in Locust Point—the first black-owned and female-owned oyster bar in Maryland.
 The restaurant’s menu includes plenty of oyster dishes—think char-grilled, cheese-topped oysters and zesty oyster tacos—as well as non-seafood classics like burgers and grilled cheese sandwiches.

 After a massive rennovation of Fell's Point's historic Broadway Market in Fell’s Point is currently undergoing major renovations, making room for concepts like The Choptank, coming in summer 2019.
 The latest venture from Atlas Restaurant Group, which operates Bygone, Loch Bar and Azumi among others, The Choptank is an upscale seafood restaurant focusing on steamed crabs, oysters and rockfish, with indoor and outdoor seating at the south shed of the market.

 True Chesapeake Oyster Co.

 A collaboration between The Local Oyster team and chef Zack Mills (formerly of Wit & Wisdom), True Chesapeake Oyster House will be the main restaurant concept coming this summer in Hampden’s Whitehall Mill, a converted historic mill, and will have a strong locally seasonal menu emphasis – that means no crabs in the winter, sorry!